EASY DECISION TEMPLATING | INTEGRATED DECISION MATRIX

 When our restaurateur ran the numbers, Locations 3 and 4 come up as close winners.
 However, looking at the individual numbers helped solidify her decision.
 Location 3, while the most expensive, offers the greatest opportunity to find qualified employees and attract diners.
 Thus, not only is it the best by overall score, but the individual factors she values help her justify the increased rent.

 “The use of a weighted decision matrix and rudimentary analysis provide a simple tool set for rapid group decision making on complex subjects,” Krapohl wrote.
-[Need help making a business decision?
-Try these techniques and tools.]

 A decision matrix is not the only decision-making tool available.
 Sometimes, a simple pros and cons list works.
 However, for a decision where you have multiple options and diverse features to consider, a decision matrix can shed light on the best choice.